 Topics of discussion included how creative women use social media; how women marry their social justice, social entrepreneurial and nonprofit work with social media; how women use social media to practice and promote healthy living; how women entrepreneurs and innerpreneurs use the web and social media to operate, expand, and reinvent their businesses; and how women in social media discuss fashion, beauty, hair, and lifestyles.

-DSN is committed to supporting women-owned businesses and hosts many of its DC meet ups, tweet ups, and book readings at Embrace Yoga Studio, Junction Vintage and Resale Boutique, Legendary Beast, Lettie Gooch Boutique, Love ‘n’ Faith Café (see photo above), Morton Fine Art Gallery, National Museum of Women in the Arts, Teaism, The Mediterranean Spot (see photo below), Tranquil Space Yoga Studio, Violet Boutique, and Zawadi African Art Gallery and Gift Shop.
+DSN was committed to supporting women-owned businesses and hosted many of its DC meet ups, tweet ups, and book readings at Embrace Yoga Studio, Junction Vintage and Resale Boutique, Legendary Beast, Lettie Gooch Boutique, Love ‘n’ Faith Café (see photo above), Morton Fine Art Gallery, National Museum of Women in the Arts, Teaism, The Mediterranean Spot (see photo below), Tranquil Space Yoga Studio, Violet Boutique, and Zawadi African Art Gallery and Gift Shop.

 Photo Credit: Digital Sisterhood artwork and badges by Dariela Cruz